 How to Keep the Virtue Present All Year

-Once you have chosen your virtue (or even two!), here are some suggestions to help keep it present in your mind all year long:
+Once you have chosen your virtue, below are a few simple ways to keep it present in your thoughts throughout the year.

-- Write it down and place the virtue around your home, office, and even in your car, wherever you see it during your daily routine.
-This helps remind you to live by it each day.
-Post-it notes are a great way to do this!
+- Write down your virtue and place it around your home, office, and car.
+Seeing it regularly serves as a gentle reminder to live by it each day.
+Post-it notes are a great way to do this.

-- Journal about virtue.
+- Journal about your virtue.
 Write about how you envision the virtue playing out for you this year.
-You can jot down ways you will practice it and then write about your experiences in a journal.
-Journal writing has many benefits.
-One of them is that you’ll have insight into how your selected virtue has made an impact on your life.
+You might jot down ways to practice it and then write about your experiences in a journal.
+Journaling has many benefits, one of which is gaining insight into how your chosen virtue is shaping your life.

-- Create powerful affirmations around the virtue that you can read regularly, such as:
+- Create powerful affirmations centered on the virtue and read them often, such as:

 - “I am strong, courageous, and worthy of all good things.”
 (Courage)